 As the future of web browsing is shaping up, we can see it evolving to a seamless and secure browsing experience for all.
 End-to-end encryption on all sites, and browsers enforcing up-to-date certificates.
 It's hyper-security, with end users in mind.
 That being said, failure to keep up with security certificates will greatly damage your website's online reputation.

-If you're not sure what to do, have a chat with your web host.
+If you're not sure what to do, have a chat with your web host or website development firm.
 They can provide you with information regarding the existence of an SSL certificate on your site, your options, and next steps.

 Is Cyan Solutions hosting your site?